Skip to main content

 • Does Not Meet: Often resists or fails to acknowledge feedback.

-• Phase 1 Benchmark: Acknowledges feedback but is inconsistent in implementing it or shows poor situational awareness in seeking it.
+• Phase 1 Benchmark: Acknowledges feedback but may be inconsistent in implementing it or seeking help when challenged by how to implement feedback.

-• Phase 2 Benchmark: Seeks feedback at appropriate times and implements it to improve performance.
+• Phase 2 Benchmark: Consistently seeks feedback at appropriate times and implements feedback to improve performance in straightforward circumstances.
+Appropriately seeks help when challenged by how to implement feedback.

-• Phase 3 Benchmark: Seeks feedback at appropriate times and implements it to improve performance.
+• Phase 3 Benchmark: Consistently seeks feedback at appropriate times and implements feedback to improve performance even in some challenging circumstances.
+Appropriately seeks help when challenged by how to implement feedback.

 • Aspirational Behavior: Coaches others on the importance of seeking appropriate multisource feedback for self-improvement.